mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 And then, still you don’t believe it, so you try to buy the machine for measuring brain waves, connect it, and look at your brain. *[There is some shuffling and chuckling.]* Let’s start to do zazen: “How about breath, how about body?” – “Body is okay.
 Yes, okay.” – “How about the breath; breath is okay?” – “Yes, okay.”
 Well, even though you don’t say it, the machine says it’s okay.
 “How about the brain and nervous system?”
 So you plug me into the machine, and the brain is constantly going.
 And then the machine says, “Oh, your brain is calm now.” *[The group laughs.]* So you say, “Wow!
 Wonderful!
 I am [an] enlightened person.”
 That’s interesting.
 Don’t you think so?
 That’s *great*.

-So, finally, you cannot stop looking at the machine. *[Laughter.]* Finally, you try to collect the money to buy that machine. *[ Laughter.]* And connecting the machine, [you are] sitting zazen right in front of the machine.
+So, finally, you cannot stop looking at the machine. *[Laughter.]* Finally, you try to collect the money to buy that machine. *[Laughter.]* And connecting the machine, [you are] sitting zazen right in front of the machine.
 Without the machine you cannot do zazen, because there is nothing to prove your zazen as a means – so you continue to sit right in front of the machine.

 So, every day you sit; every day the machine says, “Your brain is good!” – “Good!” – “Good!”
 And then you say, “My zazen is perfect.”
 And then psychologists [compile] the data and say: “Katagiri’s zazen is perfect.
 This is what is called shikantaza: all [delusions](glossary#delusion) drop off.” *[Laughter.]* I don’t think so. *[Everyone laughs.]* And then, next moment, the psychologist says, “May I borrow your machine?” *[Laughter.]*

-And then, I cannot stop sitting, so without the machine, I have to do zazen.
+And then, I cannot stop sitting, so I have to do zazen without the machine.
 Well, what should I do?
 No clue!
-And then, immediately my mind is going on: “It’s not perfect!”
+Immediately my mind is going on: “It’s not perfect!”
 So I cannot do zazen without a machine.
-Don’t you think so?

 ##### 54:16